Zesminseok/ORVIK/README.md

 ## Outputs

 - **TCNet** — native Resolume Arena sync (up to 6 layers).
 Confirmed working.
 Also works with other TCNet software.
-- **OSC BPM · Art-Net Timecode · LTC · MIDI Clock · MTC** — for lighting consoles, DAWs, and timecode gear.
+- **OSC BPM · Art-Net Timecode · LTC · MIDI Clock · MTC** — for Resolume , lighting Software, and timecode gear.
 - **Virtual Deck** — local 6-deck playback (MP3, WAV, FLAC, AAC, OGG, M4A, AIFF), no hardware needed.
 - **Web Viewer** — monitor decks, waveform, cues, and timecode from a phone/tablet browser on the same network.
 - **Mirror Mode** — a second PC mirrors the hardware-connected ORVIK (decks, mixer, color waveforms, cues) over the network.
 New in 1.5.0.